 The good news is that by implementing the principles of Functional Medicine, we are all doing much to improve our environmental impact.
-Don’t miss our upcoming Part 2 of this article series that connects the dots between Functional Medicine interventions and reduced environmental impact, coming soon!
+Head on over to Part 2 of this article series that connects the dots between Functional Medicine interventions and reduced environmental impact.

-For those of you who want to get a head start, head on over to these resources to see how you can do more to reduce your own environmental footprint and maybe even start initiatives beyond your personal sphere:
+We also recommend these resources to learn how you can do more to reduce your own environmental footprint and maybe even start initiatives beyond your personal sphere: